TomBugnon/deNEST/README.md

             'population': <pop_name>,
             'change_type': <change_type>,
             'proportion': <prop>,
+            'filter': <filter>,
             'params': {<param_name>: <param_value>,
                        ...}
         }
     where:
     ``<layer_name_list>`` (default None) is the list of name of the considered layers.
 If not specified or empty, changes are applied to all the layers of type <layer_type>.
     ``<layer_type>`` (default None) is the name of the type of layers to which the changes are applied.
 Should be 'Layer' or 'InputLayer'.
 Used only if <layer_name> is None.
     ``<population_name>`` (default None) is the name of the considered population in each layer.
 If not specified, changes are applied to all the populations.
     ``<change_type>`` ('constant' or 'multiplicative').
 If
         'multiplicative', the set value for each parameter is the product between the preexisting value and the given value.
-          If 'constant', the given value is set without regard for the preexisting value. (default: constant)
+        If 'constant', the given value is set without regard for the preexisting value. (default: 'constant')
-      ``<prop>`` (default 1) is the proportion of units of the considered population for which the parameters are changed.
+    ``<prop>`` (default 1) is the proportion of units of the considered population on which the filter is applied.
+The changes are applied on the units that are randomly selected and passed the filter.
+    ``filter`` (default {}) is a dictionary defining the filter applied onto the proportion of randomly selected units of the population.
+The filter defines an interval for any unit parameter.
+A unit is selected if all its parameters are within their respectively defined interval.
+The parameter changes are applied only on the selected units.
+        The ``filter`` dictionary is of the form:
+            {
+                <unit_param_name_1>:
+                    'min': <float_min>
+                    'max': <float_max>
+                <unit_param_name_2>:
+                    ...
+            }
+        Where <float_min> and <float_max> define the (inclusive) min and max of the filtering interval for the considered parameter (default resp. -inf and +inf)
       ``'params'`` (default {}) is the dictionary of parameter changes applied to the selected units.
   - `synapse_changes` (list): List of dictionaries describing the parameter